getsentry/test-factory-utils/influxdb-monitor/README-template.md

 influxdb-monitor is used to monitor a metric in InfluxDB.

 An example usage of this application is to wait for a Kafka consumer to consume all messages from a topic.
-Of course, some agent must send metrics about the consumer lag to InfluxDB beforehand.
+Of course, some agent must send the corresponding consumer lag metric to InfluxDB beforehand.

 The program will run until one of the following conditions is met:
 * The metric becomes 0